jpedro/jpedro.github.io/stuff.md

 Touching code that barely works becomes a risky adventure, that only the approved go, and only when there’s a clear case for it.
-Fresh meat assigned to add features or fix stuff are only allowed to touch the minimal amount of code, in the smallest amount of time.
+Fresh meat assigned to add or fix stuff are only allowed to touch the minimal amount of code, in the smallest amount of time.
 So, every 10 years, "say hello to my little friend" (_cue Tony Montana_), aka that big-bang rewrite.

 ![Chaos](https://raw.githubusercontent.com/jpedro/jpedro.github.io/master/.github/static/img/chaos-2.png)